Osiris-Team/Easy-Java-Events/README.md

 Add this as dependency to your project via [Maven/Gradle/Sbt/Leinigen](https://jitpack.io/#Osiris-Team/Easy-Java-Events/LATEST) (requires Java 8 or higher).

-The best and probably quickest way to learn how this lib works, is by reading the code below from top to bottom.
-Should take you max.
-5 minutes.
+It should take you 30 seconds to learn how this lib works.
+Just skim over the code below.
 ```java
 Event<Integer> onValueChanged = new Event<>();
 Action<Integer> action = onValueChanged.addAction((a, value) -> { // Stays in memory and gets executed every time.